 Now, I’ve mentioned before on here that my family are pretty big Toronto Blue Jays fans.
 The last couple of seasons, we’ve even done road trips, to watch them play in Cleveland and Philadelphia.
 This year, since the Jays aren’t having such a great season, I decided to do something a bit different.
-We packed our bags and made the trek to Lansing, Michigan, to check out the Lansing Lugnuts!
+We packed our bags and made the trek to Lansing, Michigan, to check out some Lansing Lugnuts baseball!

 See, the Lugnuts are a Class-A minor league baseball team who are affiliated with the Jays.
 Notable alumni include Carlos Beltran, Noah Syndergaard, Marcus Stroman, Aaron Sanchez, and Superman himself Kevin Pillar.
 Most recently, two of the top prospects in Major League Baseball, Vladmir Guerrero Jr. and Bo Bichette, played there.
 Really, it’s a great opportunity to see some potential future stars on the come up.
 Throw in the fact that Lansing is only like a four or five hour drive from the Greater Toronto area, which is perfect for a weekend road trip, and attending a game should be a no-brainer, for any Blue Jays fan.

 I’m used to watching ball games at the cavernous Rogers Centre, but the Lugnuts’ ballpark, Cooley Law School Stadium, is on a whole different level.
 Quirky is probably a good word for it.
 One of the seating options is the lawn aka the grass behind the outfield, for example.
 The home run fence also varied a lot in height, across the field.
 It reminded me of Tetris, where it’s like a few more pieces are needed, to make the walls complete.
 The quirkiest part, though, were the apartments in the outfield.
 For real, you can actually live in a baseball stadium!